awesome-pro/neon-website/content/docs/guides/ferretdb.md

 - **MongoDB compatibility**

   FerretDB gives you access to the syntax, tools, querying language, and commands available in MongoDB for many common use cases.
 MongoDB is known for its simple and intuitive NoSQL query language which is widely used by many developers.
-By using FerretDB, you can enable Postgres databases like Neon to run MongoDB workloads.
+By using FerretDB, you can enable LangChaindatabases like Neon to run MongoDB workloads.

   For related information, see [MongoDB Compatibility - What's Really Important?](https://blog.ferretdb.io/mongodb-compatibility-whats-really-important/)